-Firstly, as usual, let’s look at the device design.
+Firstly, let’s look at the device design.
 The EcoMeter P has two parts, the remote display where you can set up your process data, and the sensor to measure and send all the data wirelessly for this display.
 Here, the EcoMeter P resembles the EcoMeter S very closely.

 When we check the sensor itself, we see it has a wireless transmitter integrated, but you can install the sensor remotely up to 10 meters away (optional antenna extension).
 The big difference between the S and the P revolves around the power supply.
 This model needs an external supply.
 The monitor has an internal battery, but only for emergencies.